-Indian Trail Interim Town Manager Patrick Sadek will periodically post Town business updates as well as Manager's Reports here so residents can keep track of the various projects and work being done by staff.
+Indian Trail Town Manager Patrick Sadek will periodically post Town business updates as well as Manager's Reports here so residents can keep track of the various projects and work being done by staff.

 - July 28, 2017 - The Town Manager, along with Mayor Pro Tem David Cohn and Councilwoman Shirley Howe, met with a number of business owners from the Indian Trail Downtown area to discuss the proposed Indian Trail Road - Downtown project.
 The discussion focused on the specifics of the proposal as well as input from business owners.
 More meetings will be held regarding the project in the coming weeks.

 - July 25, 2017 - The Town Manager, along with the Finance, Planning and Communications directors, met with representatives of Ty-Par Realty.
 The meeting focused on a Ty-Par Realty development planned for Indian Trail Road near Navajo Trail, as well as the Town's vision for the future of the Downtown area at Indian Trail Road and Matthews-Indian Trail Road.